 The Public Health Information Network for Scotland (PHINS) aims to keep public health professionals in Scotland up-to-date with national and local developments in public health information via bulletins, email updates and seminars.
 To join the network, please register with the ScotPHO website.

-You can view the morning's programme here: PHINS 2013 programme (145Kb).
+You can view the morning's programme here: PHINS 2016 seminar programme (270Kb).

 For more information on any of these talks, please contact the presenter directly.